paolocalciati/googleplay-api/README.md

 To retrieve the most recent reviews of an app, just provide the package name and optionally the maximum number of reviews you want to see.
 The maximum allowed number of reviews is 500.

     $ python reviews.py com.google.android.gm [maxNumReviews]

+### Downloading details

+To retrieve the details of an app (description, screenshots links, developer details and more), just provide the package name.

+    $ python details.py com.google.android.gm

 ### Sample Makefile